FILING FOR UTAH DISABILITY BENEFITS

 - In person: You can apply in person at your local Social Security field office.

-Additionally, if you need help obtaining medical records for your case, we have a list of Utah’s free and low cost healthcare resources on this website.
+Additionally, if you need help getting medical records for your case, we have a list of Utah’s free and low cost health resources on this website.

 UTAH DISABILITY DETERMINATION SERVICES